 The R. R. Hannas Emergency Resident of the Year award is named after Dr. Ralston R. Hannas, a “founding father” of Emergency Medicine.
 Dr. Hannas is a past president of the American College of Emergency Physicians and was the co-organizer, with Dr. Wiegenstein, of the first Scientific Assembly in 1969.
 He was also chairman of the committee that founded the American Board of Emergency Medicine, served on the Board for twelve years and was the organization’s fourth president.
 Dr. Hannas was also instrumental in helping organize the fifth Emergency Medicine residency program in the country, at Northwestern University, in 1973.
 In 1976 he moved to Kansas City where he practiced emergency medicine for 21 years.

 This annual award will recognize a resident in a Missouri emergency medicine residency program.

 The selected resident will receive a $250 award.
 The award will be presented at the Missouri Chapter’s annual meeting (held in the spring) and the awardees are required to attend.
 Award recipients will be reimbursed for up to one nights lodging.

 This award is presented each year to one resident member of the Missouri College of Emergency Physicians who best exemplifies the spirit, skill, and dedication of America’s emergency physicians.
-Board members are not eligible for the award.
 Attributes which may be considered include: